Health and wellbeing

 - Line manager support guide

-- How to talk to your healthcare practitioner about menopause
+- How to talk to your GP about menopause

 - Hand reflexology aftercare for during the menopause

-- BMA challenging the culture on menopause for working doctors
+- The British Medical Association (BMA) challenges the culture on menopause for working doctors

 - How Menopause Advocates are changing mindsets

-- Menopause & Sex – Dr Claire Macaulay
+- Menopause and sex – Dr Claire Macaulay

-- Menopause & Bone Health with Dr Shahzadi Harper
+- Menopause and bone health with Dr Shahzadi Harper

-- Menopause & Mental Health with Linda Gillham, Healthy Minds Lead, Peppy Health
+- Menopause and mental health with Linda Gillham, Healthy Minds Lead, Peppy Health

 - Menopause and fertility with Francesca Steyn, Peppy Health

-- Menopause, weight gain & diets – Jackie Lynch
+- Menopause, weight gain and diets – Jackie Lynch

 - HRT – Kathy Abernethy

-- Menopause, resilience & stress management – Danny Symonds
+- Menopause, resilience and stress management – Danny Symonds

-- Menopause, mental health & brain fog – Dr Shahzadi Harper
+- Menopause, mental health and brain fog – Dr Shahzadi Harper

 - How CBT helps during menopause – Professor Myra Hunter

-- Menopause & Sleep – Dr Jessica Baron
+- Menopause and sleep – Dr Jessica Baron

 - Getting support from your GP – Kathy Abernethy